-Community Based Learning

-In this course, students will be required to engage in field-based learning which will be community based and developed in the context of each student's interests and needs.
+Community Based Learning 0.5 unit In this course, students will be required to engage in fieldbased learning which will be community based and developed in the context of each student's interests and needs.
 Students will explore the theoretical, methodological and practical implications of their field-based experiences.
 Note: Students who received credit for GWGS 6603 prior to September 2002 may not take this course for credit.